Waukegan station

 Waukegan is a railroad station in Waukegan, Illinois, served by Metra's Union Pacific North Line.
 It is officially located on 95 North Spring Street, is 36.0 mi away from Ogilvie Transportation Center, the inbound terminus of the Union Pacific North Line, and also serves commuters who travel north to Kenosha, Wisconsin.
-In Metra's zone-based fare system, Waukegan is in zone H. As of 2018, Waukegan is the 67th busiest of Metra's 236 non-downtown stations, with an average of 764 weekday boardings.
+In Metra's zone-based fare system, Waukegan is in zone 4.
+As of 2018, Waukegan is the 67th busiest of Metra's 236 non-downtown stations, with an average of 764 weekday boardings.

-As of April 25, 2022, Waukegan is served by 23 trains in each direction on weekdays, by all 13 trains in each direction on Saturdays, and by all nine trains in each direction on Sundays.
+As of September 20, 2025, Waukegan is served by 51 trains (26 inbound, 25 outbound) on weekdays, and by all 30 trains (15 in each direction) on weekends and holidays.

-A total of 18 outbound trains terminate at Waukegan, along with 17 inbound trains originating here, on weekdays.
-On Saturdays, six outbound trains terminate at Waukegan while eight inbound trains originate here.
-On Sundays, six outbound trains terminate at Waukegan and six inbound trains originate here.
+A total of 16 outbound trains terminate at Waukegan, along with 16 inbound trains originating here, on weekdays.
+On weekends and holidays, seven trains originate, and seven trains terminate, at Waukegan.